Handloom sari: Types of handloom saris

+Tant sari

+Tant saris are one of the earliest sari weaving techniques.
+It is the most common cloth used by Bengali women.
+Bengal Tant handlooms especially thrived during the Mughal period in Dhaka and Sonargaon, where it received immense support from the royalty with muslin and jamdani which are now a Intangible cultural heritage as well as Gi products of Bangladesh.

+Tangail saris

+Tangail weaving stands as one of Bangladesh's oldest cottage industries, with Tangail weave sarees gaining global appreciation.The immensely popular Handloom sarees from, Tangail, Bangladesh are known for their finer count and intricate designs, with extra warp designs using coloured yarn.

 Baluchari saris

-The designs on Baluchuri saris feature mythology stories which can be seen in the temples of Bishnupur & Bankura of West Bengal.
+The designs on Baluchari saris feature mythology stories that can be seen in the temples of Bishnupur & Bankura of West Bengal.
 The pallus and borders showcase elaborate designs of flowers, animals and royal court scenes.
-Some feature designs of Ramayana and Mahabharata scenes narrating the stories.
-The most popular colours of Balachuri saris are green, red, white and yellow.
-A master weaver usually takes 20–25 days to complete weaving of a Baluchuri sari.
+Some feature scenes from the Ramayana and Mahabharata.
+The most popular colours of Baluchari saris are green, red, white and yellow.
+A master weaver usually takes 20–25 days to complete weaving of a Baluchari sari.

 Kanchipuram saris

-The quality of zari used in weaving kanchipuram saris in Tamil Nadu is superior and attracts foreign visitors.
+The quality of zari used in weaving Kanchipuram saris in Tamil Nadu is viewed as high quality and attracts foreign visitors.
 The zaris used are generally gold and silver.

 Tussar saris

-Tussar sari are soft to touch and are woven in areas of Chhattisgarh, Jharkhand and Bhalgalpur.
+Tussar sari are soft to touch and are woven in areas of Chhattisgarh, Jharkhand and Bhagalpur.
 The bright colour combinations and the breathable nature of the fabric make it unique.